Mindwerks/wildmidi/README.md

 * Fix some portability issues.
 * Fix a double-free issue during library shutdown when several midis were alive.
+* Fix the invalid option checking in WildMidi_Init().
+* Fix the roundtempo option which had been broken since its invention in 0.2.3.5 (WM_MO_ROUNDTEMPO: was 0xA000 instead of 0x2000.)
 * Refuse loading suspiciously long files.

 0.3.5